tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/创建存储桶_intl_en.md

  3. Configuration confirmation
 ![](https://qcloudimg.tencent-cloud.cn/raw/20e65888c7a948dfe5ce67402df5167b.png)
 Confirm the bucket configurations.
 If there is anything you need to modify, click **Previous** and modify as needed.
-4. Verify the information entered and then click **OK** to create the bucket.
+4. Confirm the information and then click **Create** to create the bucket.
 You will then be able to view the created bucket on the **Bucket List** page.
 ![](https://qcloudimg.tencent-cloud.cn/raw/7d7f83ffab77e7892d7d2dd8f5ca633d.png)